 Three further editions of our Accord publication series will also be produced:

-- Afghanistan (expected release 2017): This will look at aspects of Afghanistan’s political settlement and their relationship with inclusive peace negotiations and initiatives, including the transformation of non-state armed groups.
+- Afghanistan (release June 2018): This will look at aspects of Afghanistan’s political settlement and their relationship with inclusive peace negotiations and initiatives, including the transformation of non-state armed groups.

 - Political settlements (expected release 2018): This will bring together research, analysis, findings and case studies from the four-year project to explore the concept and reality of political settlements as a way to promote development in fragile and conflict-affected states and societies.